Lewis's trilemma: Lewis's formulation

-C. S. Lewis was an Oxford medieval literature scholar, popular writer, Christian apologist, and former atheist.
+Lewis was an Oxford medieval literature scholar, popular writer, Christian apologist, and former atheist.
 He used the argument outlined below in a series of BBC radio talks later published as the book Mere Christianity.
+There, he states:

-I am trying here to prevent anyone saying the really foolish thing that people often say about Him: I'm ready to accept Jesus as a great moral teacher, but I don't accept his claim to be God.
+"I am trying here to prevent anyone saying the really foolish thing that people often say about Him: I'm ready to accept Jesus as a great moral teacher, but I don't accept his claim to be God.
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
-He would either be a lunatic — on the level with the man who says he is a poached egg — or else he would be the Devil of Hell.
+He would either be a lunatic—on the level with the man who says he is a poached egg—or else he would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God, or else a madman or something worse.
 You can shut him up for a fool, you can spit at him and kill him as a demon or you can fall at his feet and call him Lord and God, but let us not come with any patronizing nonsense about his being a great human teacher.
 He has not left that open to us.
 He did not intend to. ...
-Now it seems to me obvious that He was neither a lunatic nor a fiend: and consequently, however strange or terrifying or unlikely it may seem, I have to accept the view that He was and is God.
+Now it seems to me obvious that He was neither a lunatic nor a fiend: and consequently, however strange or terrifying or unlikely it may seem, I have to accept the view that He was and is God."

-Lewis, who had spoken extensively on Christianity to Royal Air Force personnel, was aware many ordinary people did not believe Jesus was God, but saw him rather as "a 'great human teacher' who was deified by his supporters"; his argument is intended to overcome this.
+Lewis, who had spoken extensively on Christianity to Royal Air Force personnel, was aware that many ordinary people did not believe Jesus was God but saw him rather as "a 'great human teacher' who was deified by his superstitious followers"; his argument is intended to overcome this.
 It is based on a traditional assumption that, in his words and deeds, Jesus was asserting a claim to be God.
 For example, in Mere Christianity, Lewis refers to what he says are Jesus's claims: